weisjakedev/MSFT-Endpoint-Engineering/IAM/Tenant-Architecture/README.md

 #### Administrative exceptions
 Global admin and break-glass(emergency global admin account) have their own security groups.
 All global admins are excluded from ALL-EMP-SG with special dynamic membership rules.
 ## License Allocaton
 Group-based license allocation for automatic licensing.
-Ensures that all employees are assigned the correct license through the ALL-EMP security group; Dynamic memebership of all employee security group ensures the exclusion of global admins
+Ensures that all employees are assigned the correct licenses through the ALL-EMP security group; Dynamic memebership of all employee security group ensures the exclusion of global admins